DealShare raises $21 million to expand its e-commerce platform to 100 Indian cities and towns – TechCrunch

 “We started building a network of these suppliers.
 It was very tough because none of these guys fancied joining modern retail like e-commerce.
 Some of them had tried to work with e-commerce firms before but the experience left a lot to be desired,” he said.

-Sandeep Singhal, Co-founder and Managing Director of WestBridge, said in a statement, “Majority of Indian population is currently residing in the non-metros and there is a huge business opportunity in these regions.
+Sandeep Singhal, co-founder and managing director of WestBridge, said in a statement, “Majority of Indian population is currently residing in the non-metros and there is a huge business opportunity in these regions.
 The buying pattern of low and middle-income group is different especially in smaller markets and DealShare seems to have understood the nuances very well.
-We are very impressed with how the team has scaled up in the last 2 years, while retaining a sharp focus on low cost, high impact model,” said
+We are very impressed with how the team has scaled up in the last 2 years, while retaining a sharp focus on low cost, high impact model.”

 The startup says it spent the last 18 months to improve its finances and is nearing profitability.
-Now it plans to invest in its technology stack and expand its platform to 100 cities and towns in five states of India in the next one year.
+Now it plans to invest in its technology stack and expand its platform to 100 cities and towns in five states of India in the next year.
 It did not disclose how many customers it serves today, but said it is working to reach 10 million customers and clock $339 million in annual GMV.